SmartTeleMax/iktomi-cms/README.md

 ### Publication

-* Two-state based publishing system.
+* Two-version based publishing system: all edits are applied on editing database.
+  An editor with sufficient permission can publish the object and it will be replicated to front-end database.
 * Base classes for creating sqlalchemy classes for editorial and published versions of objects.
 * Internationalized streams (with finite language count), internationalized